domain-independent-dp/didp-rs/didppy/docs/tutorial.rst

 `More examples <https://github.com/domain-independent-dp/didp-rs/tree/main/didppy/examples>`_ are provided in our repository as Jupyter notebooks.

-:doc:`The API reference <reference>` describes each class and function in detail.
+:doc:`The API reference <api-reference>` describes each class and function in detail.

 If your model does not work as expected, :doc:`the debugging guide <debugging>` might help you.

 If you have an academic interest in DIDP, we recommend reading papers listed on :doc:`this page <papers>`.

-.. bibliography:: ref.bib
-    :style: unsrt